AlexHuliakov/nest-used-cars-pricing/README.md

 ```
 The application should now be running and ready to accept requests.

+## Deploy

+The app is deployed using [adaptable.io](adaptable.io) and can be accessed at: `https://nest-used-cars-pricing.adaptable.app`.

 ## API Endpoints

 Route | Method | Description | Authentication